Thelouras58/Thelouras58.github.io/about/index.md

 ## Experience
 #### Mobile Applications Developer at [Threenitas](https://threenitas.com)

-  Designing, implementing, documenting, testing, and tuning application code in Kotlin and Swift.
+  Designing, implementing, documenting, testing, and tuning application code in Kotlin, Swift and some objective-C

   Defining and implementing robust app architectures and complex user interfaces.